quicwg/base-drafts/draft-ietf-quic-http.md

 ## Immediate Application Closure

-A HTTP/3 implementation can immediately close the QUIC connection at any time.
+An HTTP/3 implementation can immediately close the QUIC connection at any time.
 This results in sending a QUIC CONNECTION_CLOSE frame to the peer; the error code in this frame indicates to the peer why the connection is being closed.
 See {{errors}} for error codes which can be used when closing a connection.